sueLan/suelan.github.io/source/_posts/onViewableItemsChanged.md

 };
 ```

-If a developer defines [viewabilityConfigCallbackPairs](https://facebook.github.io/react-native/docs/flatlist#viewabilityconfigcallbackpairs),  each `viewabilityConfig` will be used to initialize a `ViewabilityHelper` object.
+If you define [viewabilityConfigCallbackPairs](https://facebook.github.io/react-native/docs/flatlist#viewabilityconfigcallbackpairs),  each `viewabilityConfig` will be used to initialize a different `ViewabilityHelper` object.

 [ref code](https://github.com/facebook/react-native/blob/84adc85523770ebfee749a020920e0b216cf69f8/Libraries/Lists/VirtualizedList.js#L743).